 How Much Equity Do Startup Advisors Get?

 If you are creating a startup, you need to bring in a group of advisors in addition to your founders.
+And need to be aware of how much equity do startup advisors get?
 These advisers should be able to introduce you to potential customers, partners, and investors.
 The question is, how do you compensate them?
 How much equity should you give to them?
 That depends on which stage your project has reached and how much value they are bringing to the table.

 Your advisors are the ones that are going to help point you to investors.
 But if you don’t have investors yet, how do you pay your advisors?